Port

 Visit the Baroque-style Basilica of St Mary, which houses the image of the city's patron saint.

-The Huerto del Cura is an exotic garden that contains specimens of rare varieties of palm trees -- its great botanical diversity makes it the ideal place to stroll around and admire its luxuriant plants.
+The Huerto del Cura is an exotic garden that contains specimens of rare palm varieties — its great botanical diversity makes it the ideal place to stroll about and admire its luxuriant plants.
 The fountains and the main lake, placed right at the heart of the park, are all inspired by Arabian architectural styles.
-This area was occupied for centuries by the Muslims.
+This area was occupied for centuries by the Moors.